 I studied psychology and obtained my B.Sc degree at Beijing Normal University (BNU), China.
 There, I also got introduced to Cognitive Neuroscience at National Key Laboratory of Cognitive Neuroscience and Learning.
 Afterward, I did my master’s thesis at Basque Center on Cognition, Brain and Language (BCBL), and received my M.Sc. degree at University of the Basque Country, Spain.
 I obtained my PhD (summa cum laude) and did a one-year postdoc (external independent funding) with Jan Gläscher at the Institute of Systems Neuroscience led by Christian Büchel, located at the University Medical Center Hamburg-Eppendorf (UKE), Germany.
 Between Dec.
 2016 and Aug.
 2017, I was a Roche intern for Scientific Exchange (RiSE) at one of the leading research-based pharmaceutical companies, F. Hoffmann-La Roche AG, based in Basel, Switzerland.
 Now I work as a postdoctoral fellow with Claus Lamm, at the Social Cognitive and Affective Neuroscience Unit (SCAN-Unit), University of Vienna, Austria.

 In my spare time, I enjoy a lot watching European football games, both on TV and in the stadium.
-(Yes, I insist to call it football.)
+(Yes, I insist on calling it football.)
 Moreover, I am an avid amateur road cyclist.
 You can find my recent activities on Strava (if you care).